cassiozen/mithryn-ttrpg/rules.md

 ### Difficulty penalties

-When the GM deems some action to be particularly difficult, they can impose a “difficulty penalty”, a number that adds to the TN, making it harder to reach.
+When the GM deems some action to be particularly difficult, they can impose a “difficulty penalty”, a number that adds to the Target Number (TN), making it harder to succeed.

+Penalties usually range from +2 (hard) up to +4 (extremely hard), but the GM can set it at their discretion.

-### Critical Success
+### Automatic Success on Doubles

-If the player rolls **doubles** (both dice showing the exact same number), it is a **critical success**, regardless of whether the total meets the TN.
-The action succeeds in a particularly effective or advantageous way, determined by the GM.
+If the player rolls **doubles** (both dice showing the exact same number), it is considered an **automatic success**, regardless of whether the total meets the Target Number.
+Still, higher doubles generally indicate stronger results.

+Doube ones: Still a success, but a close call.
+The GM might determine that it comes with a cost or a consequence, or minor setback alongside the success.

+High Doubles (10s, 11s, or 12s): These count as a **critical success**.
+The action not only succeeds, but does so in an especially powerful, impressive, or advantageous way, determined by the GM.

 ### Advantage and Disadvantage